buzzware/rails-passenger-cloudrun/README.md

 # Ruby on Rails on Passenger on Docker on Google Cloud Run Test App

-Passenger Nginx is my favourite Rails web server, and Google Cloud Run looks like the ideal hosting platform, but I couldn't find any examples of them working together so I built one.
+[Phusion Passenger Nginx](https://www.phusionpassenger.com/) is my favourite Rails web server, and [Google Cloud Run](https://cloud.google.com/run) looks like the ideal hosting platform, but I couldn't find any examples of them working together so I built one.